 - Physical, network-based systems could no longer be relied upon, and so web-based or cloud-based software suddenly became more valuable

 All of this means that your tech stack is likely to have undergone some changes in the past few months.
 Now is the time to take stock, given that those changes might have been rushed through without much forethought, which brings us on to security.

 The rise in ransomware attacks and other business hacks has been causing alarm over the past few months.
-As cybersecurity experts scramble to respond, thought leadership pieces have been penned en masse about how remote working, cloud-based systems and slap-dash security protocols have left hundreds of thousands of businesses incredibly vulnerable to attack, data extraction and extortion.
+As certified cybersecurity experts scramble to respond, thought leadership pieces have been penned en masse about how remote working, cloud-based systems and slap-dash security protocols have left hundreds of thousands of businesses incredibly vulnerable to attack, data extraction and extortion.
 They recommend some of the following steps to protect your firm:

 - Update your cybersecurity software, ensuring you’re using a package that covers your cloud-based programs and data

 - Train your staff anew in the latest scams, hacks and phishing methods that they might fall foul of

 - Make sure all of your staff are using secure passwords that they don’t use in their personal lives

 - Ask staff who are using personal devices for work to instal cybersecurity software and to be careful with passwords and verification

 It’s easy to see why the past few months have been like Christmas for cybercriminals: many new weaknesses have emerged in our collective tech infrastructure.
 But there are ways to counter it – revamping your security approach will ensure you’re better protected from the disruption caused by a hack.